luisbocanegra/plasma-panel-colorizer/README.md

 * Color
 * Border radius
 * Panel side padding (force same padding on all sides)
+    > [!WARNING]
+    > Changing panel settings (position, alignment, width etc.) with this option enabled may cause some jankiness (including visual overflow or widget position freezes).
+Restarting Plasma or logging out may fix those, if not, disable it and logout to restore the original behavior.
 * Shadow
 * Remove original panel background

 ### Other

 * Widget Blacklist

+> [!NOTE]
+> Changes to the panel are not permanent and can be removed by disabling them from widget settings or removing it from the panel and restarting Plasma or logging out.

 ## Installing